 When you suffer from severe chronic pain and/or headaches, everything suffers including your health, your family, your work, and your relationships.
 If you have been suffering from chronic facial, jaw, head, and/or neck pain for years, chances are you’ve undergone different types of treatments without finding it.

 It might be hard to believe that a problem in your jaw could be the main cause of pain in other part of your body, mainly your head and neck area.
-However, it has been known that numerous research has shown that variety of symptoms such as severe headaches, jaw, neck, back, and shoulder pain have been associated with Temporomandibular Joint (jaw joint) dysfunction.
+However, it has been known that numerous researches have shown that variety of symptoms such as severe headaches, jaw, neck, back, and shoulder pain have been associated with Temporomandibular Joint (jaw joint) dysfunction.
 Many of these symptoms can be improved with the right type of treatment for your jaw joint.
 Having completed extensive continuing studies regarding the TMJ, Orange County dentist, Dr. Maryam Horiyat, at Aria Dental of Mission Viejo can likely help you find relief from these bothersome symptoms. call us at (949) 364-9600 or to make your appointment today!